KaranOps/CaZZ_CoDErs_Adobe_1b/README.md

 - **Output Files**:
   - `output.json`: Stores the final output data in JSON format.

 ## Running the Application
-To run the application, execute the `run.py` script.
-Ensure that all dependencies are installed and the necessary input files are available in the specified directories.
+the command:-
+docker-compose up

 ## License
 This project is licensed under the MIT License.